asarantsev/Gaussian-Innovations/README.md

 data2025-new.py is checking whether spreads follows an autoregression of order 1, with or without normalizing innovations by volatility, with all possible combinations of coefficients.
 Unfortunately, we conclude that our models with spreads do not pass these tests which we imposed in this blog post: https://my-finance.org/2026/05/09/improved-selection-of-model/

 This is why we do not write any model with spreads.
 There is nothing to write here.
 I feel very disappointed at omitting such an important financial indicator.
-Maybe future research will show some improvement.
+Maybe future research will show some improvement

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+Update: 2d.py is the code fitting the updated (BAA, Long) data with December average.
+Only the spread volatility has autoregression with volatility normalization (we need the latter) to make innovations Gaussian IID.
+And the data file is data.xlsx